collinglass/recommendo/chapter2/README.md

 This directory holds the go code for Chapter 2 which focuses on user based and item based filtering techniques.

 As discussed in the book, user-based filtering is rather inefficient because it relies on rerunning the algorithm everytime a user makes a new action.
+Item based has added functions to pre compile the similar items list.

 ## Usage